-We currently separate the positions of Chief Executive Officer and Chairman of the Board of Directors.
-Since 2002, Mr. Holtzman has served as our Chairman.
-The responsibilities of the Chairman of the Board of Directors include having input into setting the agenda for each meeting of the Board of Directors in consultation with management; attending board of director sessions of the non-management directors; and facilitating communication with the Board of Directors, executive officers and stockholders.
+We currently separate the positions of Chief Executive Officer and Executive Chairman of the Board of Directors.
+Since 2002, Mr. Holtzman has served as our Chairman and since August 2014 as Executive Chairman.
+The responsibilities of the Executive Chairman of the Board of Directors include presiding at all meetings of the Board of Directors and stockholders of the Corporation and any such duties and functions as may from time to time be assigned by the Board of Directors.

-Separating the positions of Chief Executive Officer and Chairman of the Board of Directors allows our Chief Executive Officer to focus on our day-to-day business, while allowing the Chairman of the Board of Directors to lead the Board of Directors in its fundamental role of providing independent advice to and oversight of management.
-Although Mr. Holtzman is not an independent director, the Board of Directors believes that having Mr. Holtzman serve as Chairman of the Board of Directors is the appropriate leadership structure for the Company, given his wealth of retail experience, his extensive knowledge of the Company and his history of innovative and strategic thinking.
+Separating the positions of Chief Executive Officer and Executive Chairman of the Board of Directors allows our Chief Executive Officer to focus on our day-to-day business, while allowing the Executive Chairman to lead the Board of Directors in its fundamental role of providing independent advice to and oversight of management.
+Although Mr. Holtzman is not an independent director, the Board of Directors believes that having Mr. Holtzman serve as Executive Chairman of the Board of Directors is the appropriate leadership structure for the Company, given his wealth of retail experience, his extensive knowledge of the Company and his history of innovative and strategic thinking.